 Termination of a Fuel Credit Card

-When and if the card is no longer required, the card custodian must send an e-mail message to the fuel card administration team in Accounts Payable requesting cancellation of the card.
-Send the e-mail to:
+When and if the card is no longer required, the card custodian must send an e-mail message to the Card Services team requesting cancellation of the card.

-After the fuel card administration team confirms the cancellation, the card custodian destroys the card.
+After the Card Services team confirms the cancellation, the card custodian destroys the card.

 Misuse or Mismanagement of Fuel Credit Cards

 The University may take any or all of the actions below for misuse or mismanagement of WSU fuel cards:

 - The Card Services team may issue a written warning to the fuel purchaser, card custodian, or department chair or director.

 The Card Services team may issue copies of written warnings to the responsible department chair or director and/or to the Office of Internal Audit.